Make lace mason jars for a fun spring project! You can add lace to jars with Mod Podge for home decor or party/wedding favors.

 You can fill your lace mason jars with anything you like.

 What do you think of our lacy wedding mason jars?
 We’re so happy with how they turned out.
 I’d love for you to visit these other wedding craft ideas:

 - Glitter Mini Champagne Bottles: for Party or Wedding!

-- Make a Wedding Card Box from a Suitcase
+- Wedding Card Box for a Handmade Celebration